jantursky/orderlord-help-caller-id/docs/getting-started/how-to-use-the-caller-id-application.md

 ---

 ## How to use the Caller ID application
-- once the user will log into the Caller ID application, he don't need to do anything.
-The application is working automatically and once the phone will receive inocming call, the mechanism will try to send this **phone number (no contact details, name, surname, etc.)** to the DMS/POS system.
-The phone must to be connected to the network, even if it's {% include icon.html name="network_wifi" %} Wi-Fi or {% include icon.html name="network_cell" %} Mobile network.
-If the user is disconnected from the network, the green circle on the top of the screen will be changed to <span class="text-red-200">red blinking circle</span> notifying that the connection with network was lost.
-The user can keep the application running in the background ([needs to have solved battery optimization issue]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/what-is-the-battery-optimization.md %})).
+- once the user will log into the Caller ID application, he doesn't need to do anything.
+The application is working automatically and once the phone will receive incoming call, the mechanism will try to send this **phone number (no contact details, name, surname, etc.)** to the DMS/POS system.
+The phone must be connected to the network, even if it's {% include icon.html name="network_wifi" %} Wi-Fi or {% include icon.html name="network_cell" %} Mobile network.
+If the user is disconnected from the network, the green circle on the top of the screen will be changed to <span class="text-red-200">a red blinking circle</span> notifying that the connection with the network was lost.
+The user can keep the application running in the background ([needs to have solved the battery optimization issue]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/what-is-the-battery-optimization.md %})).

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_1.png" %}

 ## Different states of the screen
-The screen is responding to the received call with changing the colors and texts dynamically.
+The screen is responding to the received call by changing the colors and texts dynamically.
 List of the states:
 - {% include icon.html name="call" %} the application is listening for any received phone call

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_1.png" %}

-- {% include icon.html name="phone_in_talk" %} the application is receiving incoming phone call
+- {% include icon.html name="phone_in_talk" %} the application is receiving the incoming phone call

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_2.png" %}